 Is a spouse always next of kin?

 A surviving spouse is typically first in the next of kin priority order.
-However, the spouse's share may be split with children in some states.
+That said, the spouse's share may be split with children in some states.
 A designated healthcare proxy always supersedes next of kin for medical decisions.

 Can I get my inheritance before probate closes if I'm next of kin?